Sports cardiology: Screening of athletes to prevent sudden cardiac death

 Screening of athletes to prevent SCD is a controversial area.
 Generally, medical screening is considered to be potentially valuable for conditions or diseases that are relatively common and not useful for conditions that are rare, due to the likely high number of false positives.
 SCD is rare and hence screening necessarily has a high rate of false positives (that is, athletes flagged as being potentially unsafe to participate in high-level sport but who would not die if they did continue to play sport).
 Nevertheless, because of the fear of SCD and occupational requirement to train and compete at extremely high intensity in professional and elite sport, screening is established as a standard of care in many countries of the world.

 The country with the most established program of screening for cardiac disease in athletes is Italy, which requires this to be done by law.
 Over many decades the rate of SCD in Italy has reduced, probably due to nationwide screening.
 Some experts question whether the rate may have been reduced through other means, and whether the disqualification of many young people from playing vigorous sport annually is worth it.

 International guidelines have been agreed to regarding what constitutes a normal and abnormal athletic ECG when screening asymptomatic athletes.
+A 2025 conference has updated the International criteria for normal and abnormal athlete ECG definitions.

 In Europe, the UK and Australia, the standard of care is generally to include an ECG as part of the standard screening program.
 Whilst ECGs are done for many athletes in the USA, the standard of care is more likely to be an annual history & physical examination, with an ECG only performed if any item of concern with the clinical presentation.

 A major charity in the UK is Cardiac Risk in the Young (CRY) which performs regular screenings.